 You must submit your application and pay the application fee or your application will be considered incomplete.

-The statement of purpose is an important part of your overall application.
+The academic statement of purpose is an important part of your overall application.
 This document provides you with an opportunity to summarize your credentials and your interests and to explain how your intellectual interests fit within the research interests of the faculty teaching in the American Culture doctoral program.
 Statements should be at least 500 words and should not exceed 1000 words.

 Applicants are encouraged to identify three faculty members with whom they are interested in working.
 Please note that faculty research fields/interests are included in their profiles on our website.
 Both core faculty and faculty associates serve as primary advisors and dissertation chairs for graduate students in the American Culture doctoral program.
 Students are not encouraged to contact these faculty in advance of admission to the department.

 The personal statement is not the same as the academic statement of purpose and should not repeat content already stated in your academic statement of purpose.
+Statements should be no more than 500 words.

 In your personal statement, please describe how your background and life experiences including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan.